fybrik/taxonomy-cli/README.md

 A taxonomy defines the terms and related values that need to be commonly understood and supported across the components in the system.

-`taxonomy-cli` can compile taxonomy files into a json schema, and validate an existant json schema.
+`taxonomy-cli` can compile taxonomy files into a json schema, and validate an existent json schema.

 For more information, please visit [the Fybrik website](https://fybrik.io/v1.2/concepts/taxonomy/).